Student Employment Philosophy

 - Students are limited to working a maximum of 15 hours per week total while classes are in session.
 Students and their employers will need to plan accordingly to prevent students from exceeding this maximum allotment for all positions held on campus.

 - Students can be employed by only two departments simultaneously.
 Any assignments submitted for a third department will be reviewed by the Campus Employment Committee and the student and employers involved will be contacted.
 The student may be asked to choose which two departments they would like to continue working with.

 - Students working on campus for the first time must complete the I-9/W4/NYS Paid Family Leave forms prior to beginning work.
 US citizens will complete these forms in the Financial Aid Office, while international students must visit the Business Office located in Vilas Hall.
-Students must contact the appropriate office to make an appointment to complete these forms.
-Students must bring identification to the financial aid/business office (e.g. U.S. Passport/U.S. Passport Card or Photo ID along with original Social Security Card or Original Birth Certificate).
+Students must bring identification to the Financial Aid/Business Office (e.g. U.S. Passport/U.S. Passport Card or Photo ID along with original Social Security Card or Original Birth Certificate).
 All identification must be current, it cannot be expired.
 Students may sign-up for direct deposit with their bank's routing number and a bank account number.

 - Please come to the Financial Aid Office alone to fill out your employment paperwork.